Explore the Journey of Islam in Bangladesh

 The morning we will have a drive to Bagerhat mosque city, the most impressive Islamic monuments of south Asia will be on our scheduled to visit including -

-- Sixty Dome mosque: Sixty dome mosque is the largest brick made mosque built by Khan Jahan Ali who is considered the reformer, founder and spiritual leader came from Delhi.
+- Sixty Dome mosque: Sixty dome mosque is the largest brick made mosque built by Khan Jahan Ali who is considered the reformer, founder, and spiritual leader who came from Delhi.
 Becuaitfl terracotta design, stone pillars connect with domes makes it lake forest of pillars.
-To spread island he dug many mosques, ponds for sweet water and also famous for this spiritual powers!
-The city was listed by Forbes as 15th lost city of the world
+To spread the island he dug many mosques, ponds for sweet water and also famous for these spiritual powers!
+The city was listed by Forbes as the 15th lost city in the world

 - Singari mosque: Single dome mosque situated opposite Sixty dome mosque.
 It is a square-shaped single dome mosque.
 In what is typical to the Khan Jahan Style, the dome is supported on thick walls and topped with a cambered cornice.

 - Ranbijaipur mosque: it is the largest dome mosque in Bangladesh plagued with floral design located near the tomb.
-Its has been renovated several times and many renovations still needed!
+It has been renovated several times and many renovations are still needed!

 Day 07: Overnight Paddle Steamer Cruise

-The morning after breakfast, we will transfer you to a boat station and the intake the mosque beautiful river cruises in Asia with heritage paddle steamer.
+The morning after breakfast, we will transfer you to a boat station and intake the mosque's beautiful river cruises in Asia with a heritage paddle steamer.